 Q: How do you stay in shape?

-A: I don’t eat junk or highly-processed foods (except M & M’s, but those don’t count…do they?)
-For the most part, I eat a well-balanced diet and don’t deprive myself of anything.
-I consume a wide variety of things: real butter, wine, bread, meat, vegetables, fresh fruit, cheese, chocolate, ice cream, and once in a while, a pain au chocolat, but do so in moderate amounts.
-I avoid stupid fad diets and don’t obsess about what I eat.
-I do yoga and walk and ride a bike a lot.
-I believe you can eat whatever you want as long as you walk (or bike) there, and do the same going home.
+A: I don’t eat junk food and not many highly processed foods, and keep my croissant eating to under a few a week.
+(Bread, however, I’m helpless to resist.)
+Otherwise, I eat a well-balanced diet and don’t deprive myself of anything.
+I consume a wide variety of things: good French butter, wine, bread, meat, vegetables, fresh fruit, cheese, radishes, peanut butter, chocolate, and ice cream.
+I avoid fad diets and don’t obsess about what I eat.
+I do Pilates, take random fitness classes and walk as much as I can.
+I believe you can eat whatever you want as long as you walk there, and walk home, although that’s just a hunch.
 You can read more at How I Eat.

 Vacationing in Paris